ramiror/spanglish/README.md

 Speaking of Rome | Speaking of the devil
 Nothing passes through | It's alright
 We have it clear | We rock
+It's a potato | Piece of cake
+Like bread eaten | A walk in the park
+Little potato for the parrot | Easy peasy
+You're whistled | You're crazy
+No gives | It's out of place
+Crocodile that sleeps is purse | Stay alert or you'll lose Eye to the louse | Watch out

 ## English -> Spanish